 4. Equipment is costlier

 1. A very common use of projection welding is the use of special nuts that have projections on the portion of the part to be welded to the assembly.
-Also, used for welding parts of refrigerator, condensers, refrigerator racks & grills, bushings, studs, nuts, handles etc..
+Also, used for welding parts of refrigerators, condensers, refrigerator racks & grills, bushings, studs, nuts, handles, etc.

 - Automobile Air Suspension System, 3 Basic Components, and Working

 - Hydraulic Brake System Of An Automobile | Components, Construction, And Working Of Hydraulic Braking System